 Pupil Equity Funding is additional funding allocated directly to schools and targeted at closing the poverty-related attainment gap.
 The Scottish Government has committed to this funding as part of the Scottish Attainment Challenge programme from 2017/18.
 The Pupil Equity Funding forms part of the £750m Attainment Scotland Fund which will be invested over the current Parliamentary term.
-Pupil Equity Funding will continue until the end of this Parliament.
+Pupil Equity Funding will continue until 2021/22.